 There are between 110 and 140 different ethnic groups living in the city, according to the government, and the mix is not too dissimilar from Sydney's.

 Origin of Melbourne

 Where did the name Melbourne come from?

-Lord Melbourne's family name was Lamb and he took his title from the small town of Melbourne in Derbyshire where he lived at the family home of Melbourne Hall.
-His wife Lady Caroline Lamb became famous because of her love affair with the poet Byron.
+Lord Melbourne's family name was Lamb, and he got his nickname from the small town of Melbourne, in Derbyshire, where he lived at Melbourne Hall, the Lamb family estate.
+Lady Caroline Lamb, his wife, gained fame thanks to her marriage to the poet Lord Byron.

 Is Melbourne named after Lord Melbourne?

 The city of Melbourne, Australia, is named after William Lamb, also known as Lord Melbourne (as many of the other answers have already pointed out).
 The city of Melbourne is located in the Australian state of Victoria, named for Queen Victoria, who ruled during the same era.

 Queen Victoria relied heavily on her first Prime Minister and closest advisor, Lord Melbourne, in the early years of her reign.
 Victoria had only recently turned 18 when she became queen.